 For anyone inclined to insist on the literal truth of scripture, this verse solves the question.
 If this verse is literally true, then the Star of Bethlehem could not have been any known natural phenomenon, simply because none would move that way.

+But there are other astronomical possibilities for the Christmas star.
 Some artistic depictions show what appear to be a bright meteor or “falling star.”
 Although exploding meteors, sometimes called bolides or fireballs, can be startling and truly impressive, they last only seconds.
 They can occur at any time.
-People far more aware of the night sky than the modern city dweller is likely would not have placed much significance in them.
-Such transient phenomena could not possibly have “led” the wise men (the Bible never calls them “kings”) to Bethlehem.
+People far more aware of the night sky than the modern city dweller probably would not have placed much significance in them.
+It seems unlikely such transient phenomena could have “led” the wise men to Bethlehem.

-There are other astronomical objects or events that might have seemed more significant, but there are problems.
-First off, we don’t know for sure when Jesus was born.
+And there are other problems.
+For example, we don’t know for sure when Jesus was born.
 Due to an error by a Church cleric hundreds of years later, the birth of Jesus was thought to be at least four years later than it really was.
 So today we know that the birth was no later than 4 B.C., and it could have been a little earlier.
 And it certainly was not on December 25.
 The Bible does not say, leaving us few clues.
 One clue we do have, however, is the reference that shepherds were out in the field “keeping watch over their flock by night” (Luke 2:8), something the scholars say was likely only done in the spring when lambs were born.
 Thus the birth was likely in the spring, probably between 7 and 4 B.C.

 Few astronomical records were kept at the time, except by the Chinese and Koreans.
 They did record what might have been comets in 5 and possibly again in 4 B.C.
 The main problem here is that comets were generally regarded as omens of evil and bad fortune by the Chinese and likely also by the magi-astrologers the New Testament calls “wise men.”
 Rather than follow such a cometary “star,” they likely would have gone the other way.